"I'm A Man of Principle"

 bad people.
 Thought those vulgar people can be very empathetic and sensitive friends, but you can´t see beyond your perception.

-- Phoenix is reborn with each development into something new -
+- Phoenix die and transform into something new -

 Proteus wrote: Do you consider yourself one of these types?